Executive Director

 Dr. Jessica Kenny, PhD is an Assistant Professor in the Department of Psychiatry within the Colorado School of Medicine and an integrated psychologist at Children’s Hospital Colorado.
 Her area of expertise is integrated behavioral health for youth and families in primary care and other medical specialties.
 She is committed to increasing access to behavioral health for underserved populations, addressing health inequity, and providing trauma-informed, culturally-sensitive care.
 Her current research involves factors related to addressing adolescent depression and suicidality in pediatric primary care.
 She is also involved with training, supervision, and teaching for psychology and medical trainees, program development and outcomes evaluation, and systems-level advocacy.

-Ms. Kirchner is a community engagement and practice transformation specialist with expertise in stakeholder engagement, consensus building and behavioral health integration.
-She is an instructor in the University of Colorado Department of Family Medicine, and her work supports practice and community teams in the adoption of sustainable, evidence-based, patient-centered methods.
-She has been working in quality improvement and practice transformation since 2006, collaborating with partners and stakeholders associated with the Comprehensive Primary Care Initiative, Advancing Care Together, EvidenceNOW, Transforming Clinical Practice Initiative, Colorado State Innovation Model, and the Colorado Behavioral Health Task Force.
+Stephanie Kirchner is a community engagement and practice transformation specialist with expertise in stakeholder engagement, consensus building, and behavioral health integration.
+She is a senior instructor in the University of Colorado Department of Family Medicine, and her work supports practice and community teams in the adoption of sustainable, evidence-based, patient-centered methods.
+She has been working in quality improvement, practice transformation, and research translation since 2006, collaborating with partners and stakeholders associated with the Comprehensive Primary Care Initiative, Advancing Care Together, EvidenceNOW, Transforming Clinical Practice Initiative, Colorado State Innovation Model, and the Colorado Behavioral Health Task Force.

 Scholar